 He is the author of the famous text titled "La Repoblación forestal y el Eucalipto en ella".
 TRANSLATES TO: Afforestation and Eucalyptus in it.

 Was Ventallo the Author?

-We believe that Pedro A. Ventallo was the owner and author of this book.
+I believe that Pedro A. Ventallo was the owner and author of this book.
 These are accounts of his research.